Savannah, Georgia in One Day

 Bonaventure Cemetery – A bit outside the city, you’ll have to drive or take an Uber here.
 We didn’t have time to see it, but wish we had!

-Click here for a list of other great day trips and tours if you have more time!
+Find other Savannah day trips and tours if you have more time!

 Pin it for later!